-H3: Magnitudes of rank-order stabilities.
-Table 4 reports the magnitudes of rank-order stabilities at age 20 years and a test-retest interval of 5 years, as implied by the best fitting model for each dataset.
+Table 4 reports the magnitudes of rank-order stabilities at the age of 20 years and a test-retest interval of 5 years, as implied by the best-fitting model for each data set.
 Estimates ranged from $\rho = .65$ in Ga to $\rho = .80$ in g.
 The mean effect across all abilities was $\rho = .76$.
-The robustness checks indicated no noticeable differences from the main analyses (see Table S10 in Supplemental Materials).
+The robustness checks indicated no noticeable differences from the main analyses (see Supplemental Table S10).